nisennenmondai/sts/README.md

 ![Alt text](doc/img/connection_protocol.png?raw=true "conn")

 ### Authentication
-*master* generates 2 IDs 32 bytes long based on ASCII table and sends **INITREQ** to *slave*, during authentication all data is *obfuscated*.
+*master* initiates authentication by sending **INITREQ** to *slave* with a "request" message, *slave* acknowledges sending **INITACK**, now *master* proceeds to send **AUTHREQ** attaching his ID, upon receipt *slave* will verify if ID matches and authenticates *master* sending **AUTHACK**, if ID does not matches, it will wait for timer to end and return an error.
+It is now *slave*'s turn to send **AUTHREQ**, once *master* verifies if ID matches it will acknowledge sending **AUTHACK**.
+From now on both clients are authenticated and can proceed to cryptographic keys exchange.

-Obfuscated, so they aren't human readable, algorithm used in this implementation
+During authentication all data are *obfuscated*.
+Obfuscated, so they aren't human readable, algorithm used in this implementation is:
-is:

 *obfuscation* [reverse_bits_order -> xor]

 *clarification* [xor -> reverse_bits_order]

-This is a very simple way of obfuscating data and only serves as an example, it is highly recommended that user has his own very **PRIVATE** algorithm for obfuscation to avoid usurpation attack. *slave* acknowledges sending **INITACK** , now *master* proceeds to send **AUTHREQ** attaching *slave*'s ID, upon receipt *slave* will verify if ID matches and authenticate *master* sending **AUTHACK**, if not it will standby and not return anything until timer is up.
-It is then *slave*'s turn to send **AUTHREQ**, once *master* verifies if ID matches it will acknowledge with **AUTHACK**.
-From now on both clients are authenticated and can proceed to cryptographic keys exchange.
+This is a very simple way of obfuscating data and only serves as an example, it is highly recommended that user has his own very **PRIVATE** algorithm.
+The point of this is to avoid usurpation attacks, even if IDs get stolen the attacker wouldn't be able to authenticate itself because he does not possess the proper algorithm for IDs exchange during authentication phase.

 ### Key Exchange and Shared Secret
 Once authentication phase is done *master* sends **RDYREQ** with its public key,